kaikoga/PSMergerCSExEx-Unity/README.md

 # PSMerger CSExEx

-ClusterScriptExtension Extension for PSMerger
+ClusterScriptExtensions Extension for PSMerger

-Adds ClusterScriptExtension like inspector extension to PSMerger.
+Adds ClusterScriptExtensions like inspector extension to PSMerger.

 ## Installation

-ClusterScriptExtension is also required. https://booth.pm/ja/items/6089933
+ClusterScriptExtensions is also required. https://booth.pm/ja/items/6089933

 ```json